billoxbury/blitscan/process/README.md

 It is desirable to extend non-English coverage of LitScan in the future.
 The benefit of this has been discussed briefly in [this blog](https://medium.com/@oxburybill/language-barriers-in-global-conservation-4bafd3d598d3).

 The main innovation of LitScan is its relevance scoring.
-This uses a bag-of-words model trained on 11,000 BirdLife species assessments.
-A technical wrote-up of the method is in progress.
+This uses a bag-of-words model trained on 11,107 BirdLife species assessments.
+A technical write-up of the method is in progress.
 The model training code is in the directory _./models_, and the model itself is stored as a JSON file:

     blitshare/bli_model_bow_11107.json